-The McCarthy Road ends at the Kennicott River, approximately 1/2 mile from the town of McCarthy.
-In 1997, the State built a sturdy foot-bridge across this river.
+The McCarthy Road ends at the footbridge that crosses the Kennicott River, approximately 5 miles from the town of Kennicott.

 Please note that dinner at Kennicott Glacier Lodge is served one seating at 7pm.
-If you wish to have dinner with us you should plan on arriving at the footbridge no later than 6pm.
+If you wish to have dinner with us, you must take the 6pm shuttle from the footbridge to Kennicott.

 Shuttle to Kennicott